annaliseai/xk6-crypto/docs/README.md

 The given `secret`, `salt` and `info` are used with the `hash` to derive a key of `keylen` bytes.

-An error will be thrown if any of the input aguments specify invalid values or types.
+An error will be thrown if any of the input arguments specify invalid values or types.

 Supported hash function names:
  - md5